 These days, all modern Chromebooks can run Android apps.
 However, if you're looking at an older model, just check whether it supports them on not before buying.

 You won’t find capacious hard drives, high-end processors or large screens on most Chromebooks.
-Instead, Google offers 100GB of online storage with every machine, mobile processors are the order of the day (negating the need for noisy fans), and the usual screen size is around the 12 or 13 inches.
+Instead, Google offers 100GB of online storage with every machine, mobile processors are the order of the day (negating the need for noisy fans).

-One of the most notable benefits of such modest accoutrements is that prices for Chromebooks tend to be below £300, with many selling for nearer £200.
+One of the most notable benefits of Chromebooks is that they tend to be cheaper than Windows laptops.
 But some newer models are more expensive as they have touchscreens, more storage and other features.

 There are many similarities across the majority of Chromebooks with a generally standard keyboard layout and screen resolution, and fast bootup times, but those with specific needs should still be able find a machine to suit them.